nichaos2/djangoWebProject_base/README.md

 Then it gets more “personal” depending on the need of what you want to do with the data
 * ML -  AI – Analytics

+## First step
+Follow the tutorial in this [link](https://djangocentral.com/building-a-blog-application-with-django/)

 ## 🚀 Quick start

 **How to install and run**